-Set your smoker off at 110°C or 225°F and insert a water bath using hot water from a kettle underneath the cooking grid.
-Place the goose breasts on a pre soaked cooking plank and smoke them for approximately 90 minutes.
+Set your smoker up for indirect cooking at 110°C or 225°F and insert a water bath using hot water from a kettle underneath the cooking grid.
+Place the goose breasts on a pre-soaked cooking plank and smoke them for approximately 90 minutes.

-When cooked slice generously on the diagonal and plate up.
+When cooked allow the smoked goose breast to rest for 15 minutes and then slice generously on the diagonal and plate up.